Common Bond Cafe & Bakery

 1706 Westheimer puts Common Bond in the heart of a walkable dining strip.
 Houston is not generally a pedestrian city, but Montrose functions as one of its more navigable neighborhoods on foot, and Westheimer is the axis around which much of that activity organizes.
 For visitors building a day that moves from morning coffee through evening dining, the proximity of Common Bond to Montrose's dinner-service restaurants makes the sequencing practical.
 You can visit Common Bond during café hours and later move to a different register entirely at nearby fine dining rooms without leaving the neighborhood.

 For planning purposes: café-bakery operations on this format typically run from early morning through mid-afternoon, with baked goods selling through across the morning and savory options carrying the lunch window.
-Specific hours for Common Bond are not confirmed in available data, so verifying current service times directly before visiting is advisable, particularly if you are timing a visit around a specific window.
+Common Bond is open Mon through Sat from 7 AM to 9 PM and Sun from 7 AM to 8 PM, so plan accordingly if you are timing a visit around a specific window.
 The Westheimer Road address is accessible by car, and parking on side streets in Montrose is the standard approach.
 For those staying elsewhere in Houston, the neighborhood sits west of downtown and is a manageable drive from most hotel concentrations.
-Our full Houston hotels guide covers accommodation options across the city's neighborhoods.

 Placing Common Bond in the Wider Houston Picture

 A complete picture of Houston's dining scene requires holding multiple registers simultaneously.
 The city has invested, over the past decade, in building a fine dining infrastructure that can compete with larger American food cities.
-Our full Houston restaurants guide maps that picture across price points and neighborhoods.
 Within it, the café-bakery tier anchors the daytime hours that tasting menus and dinner-service restaurants cannot serve.
 Common Bond has occupied that position on Westheimer long enough to build a review base of over 3,100 Google reviews at a 4.5 rating, a volume that indicates sustained traffic rather than episodic attention.

 That kind of review volume, combined with OAD recognition across two consecutive years, describes an operation with a stable audience and a consistent product.
 In a dining corridor that also supports destination-level restaurants, those café-anchor operations are not incidental.
 They are part of what makes a neighborhood function as a place people return to across different times of day and different purposes.
 If your Houston itinerary includes evenings at rooms like Lazy Bear-caliber experiences or the kind of long tasting formats offered at Single Thread Farm or The French Laundry in other cities, Common Bond operates at the opposite end of that spectrum in terms of formality and price, but in the same general register of places that critics and frequent diners take seriously enough to track.